Lake Ridge, Virginia

 Webelos Outreach and New Member Liaison and Membership Coordinator

 Critical position to ensure a steady influx or new Scouts from Cub Scouts / Webelos, and from boys newly arriving in our area.
 Duties:

-- Coordinates with Middle and Elementary Schools in geographic area for Troop participation in Back to School and New Student nights and orientations, especially Middle School activities (grades 6-8, our primary recruiting target).
+Coordinates with Middle and Elementary Schools in a geographic area for Troop participation in Back to School and New Student nights and orientations, especially Middle School activities (grades 6-8, our primary recruiting target).